Winging It: The Biggest Disney Mistake

 60 DAYS IN ADVANCE

 Gone are the carefree days where you could show up at the park and head to an attraction you want to experience, insert your ticket and get a Disney Fastpass+ for later in the day.
-At 60 days anyone staying on Walt Disney World Resort property can make three Disney Fastpass+ reservations per day.
+At 60 days, anyone staying on Walt Disney World Resort property can make three Disney Fastpass+ reservations per day.
 Like dining, the more popular attractions fill up first.
-Attractions like Toy Story Midway Mania!® Attraction at Disney’s Hollywood Studios®, Kilimanjaro Safaris® Expedition at Disney’s Animal Kingdom® Theme Park, Soarin’® Attraction at Epcot and Peter Pan’s Flight® Attraction at Magic Kingdom Park tend to book up quickly.
-The new Frozen attraction at Epcot can certainly be added to this list.
+Attractions like Sinky Dog Dash at Disney’s Hollywood Studios®, Avatar Flight of Passage at Disney’s Animal Kingdom® Theme Park, Soarin’® Attraction at Epcot and Seven Dwarfs Mine Train at Magic Kingdom Park tend to book up quickly.

-At this 60 day mark, I also prepare for the next two weeks, when I order my MagicBand and plan out a more detailed itinerary in My Disney Experience.
+At this 60 day mark, I also prepare for the next two weeks, when I plan out a more detailed itinerary in My Disney Experience.

 A WEEK BEFORE